Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 1:07:18

-Yeah, no, I totally agree.
-And I don't want to repeat myself, because I talked about this on my burn episode.
-But one of the things we're talking about, you know, Carol's books, Robert Caro's books.
-And one, one interesting thing is, you know, this guy was nominated for a Pulitzer Prize before he wrote the power broker.
-So he was like a top tier investigative journalist.
-And can you imagine you crunching the numbers as a top tier investigative journalist at the peak of your career?
-And you're like, you know, what would be a good use of my time?
-I'm going to spend the next seven years in almost poverty, writing about this one guy who had a lot of influence in New York.
-And I'm going to talk to any person who had conceivably even been in the same room as him or had been indirectly affected by his policies in any way.
-I'm gonna do that obsessively for the next seven years.
-Yeah, there's no way the number crunching would get you there.
-But it's probably been one of the most influential books in terms of how urban governance is done.
-I mean, like presidents have praised and read the book and said it like changed how they think about politics.
-So you know, like, it is the kind of thing where you wouldn't have gone to that conclusion just from Yeah, yeah, thinking about it beforehand.
-And like, this is the most effective thing I could do.
-Yeah, totally.
-Yeah.
-But okay, you had this recent post about, you know, climate tribes.
-I was like, that was really interesting, especially the addendum.
-And by the way, I have noticed this, this tendency of writers to hide the most interesting thoughts, it footnotes and addendums.
-And I'm curious why that is what I think it might be because your most interesting thoughts are digressions that you feel like you have to take out the main text.
-But anyways, what I thought was interesting.
-You're comparing climate dumerism to other kinds of dumerisms that are yet to become fully mature.
-And I am wondering what is your predictions about the different tribes that will emerge when thinking about AI, as both capabilities grow and as public awareness of those capabilities grows?
+Yeah, I totally agree.
+I don't want to repeat myself, because I talked about this on my Byrne episode but we were talking about Robert Caro's books and one interesting thing is this guy was nominated for a Pulitzer Prize before he wrote The Power Broker.
+He was a top tier investigative journalist.
+Can you imagine crunching the numbers as a top tier investigative journalist at the peak of your career and you're like, “You know what would be a good use of my time?
+I'm going to spend the next seven years, in almost poverty, writing about this one guy who had a lot of influence in New York.
+I'm going to talk to any person who had conceivably even been in the same room as him or had been indirectly affected by his policies in any way.
+And I'm gonna do that obsessively for the next seven years.”
+There's no way the number crunching would get you there but it's probably been one of the most influential books in terms of how urban governance is done.
+Presidents have praised and read the book and said it changed how they think about politics.
+It is the kind of thing where you wouldn't have gone to that conclusion just from thinking about it beforehand and this is the most effective thing I could do.

 Nadia Asparouhova 1:09:19